Areas of Research Interest:

-Since the mucosal tissues and surfaces are: 1) often the first site of contact with infectious agents, 2) the most common location of life-threatening cancers and 3) in constant contact with environmental antigens, a better understanding of factors that control the induction and regulation of mucosal immune responses may aid the development of vaccines and treatments for infectious agents such as HIV and agents of bioterrorism, cancers and environmental allergies.
-Research interests in the Staats’ lab currently focus on:
+Our laboratory studies methods to induce and regulate antigen-specific immune responses at the mucosal surfaces of the host.
+The mucosal tissues and surfaces are often the first site of contact with infectious agents, a common location of life-threatening cancers and in constant contact with environmental antigens.
+A better understanding of factors that control the induction and regulation of mucosal immune responses may aid the development of vaccines and treatments for infectious agents such as HIV and agents of bioterrorism, cancers and environmental allergies.

 1. IDENTIFYING AND CHARACTERIZING NOVEL MUCOSAL ADJUVANTS AND THEIR MECHANISM OF ACTION

 2. OPTIMIZING NASAL IMMUNIZATION FOR USE IN HUMANS